 Any person over the age of 18 has the right to refuse medical treatment as long as they have capacity to make the decision.
 This is the case even if that refusal will result in their death.

 Adults with capacity also have the legal right to refuse medical treatment in advance in an Advance Decision.
 This allows their wishes to be known about should they lose capacity to make or communicate decisions in the future.
 The right to refuse treatment in an Advance Decision was written into statutory law in the Mental Capacity Act 2005 (MCA), which came into force in October 2007.

 How we can helpCompassion in Dying has produced a toolkit that aims to support healthcare professionals’ understanding of Advance Decisions.
-You can download a PDF version or request a paper copy below.
+You can download a PDF version.

 The MCA sets out in law a framework that must be followed when making decisions on behalf of someone who cannot make a decision for themselves.
 The MCA applies to everyone, including family members and friends as well as healthcare professionals.

 The Act is based on five key principles.
 These principles must underpin everyone’s approach to decision-making:

 Capacity is the ability to make a decision.
 It is time and decision-specific.
 This means that whether or not a person has capacity depends on when the decision needs to be made and what the decision is.
 For example, a person may lack capacity to make a decision on one day but be able to make that decision at a later date.
 This might be if, for example, they have dementia and their capacity is fluctuating.
 A person might also have capacity to make some decisions but not others.
 For example, they could be able to decide what they want to eat but not have capacity to understand what will happen if they refuse life-sustaining treatment.
 So, a healthcare professional cannot make a blanket decision that a person ‘lacks capacity’ based solely on their behaviour or diagnosis.

 The MCA states that a person has capacity if they can:

 a) understand the information relevant to the decision;